List of Academy Award winners and nominees from Poland

-This is a list of Academy Award winners and nominees whose career and identification are associated predominantly with Poland.
-The list is current as of the 94th Academy Awards nominations.
+This is a list of Academy Award winners and nominees who identify or are identified as Polish and/or whose career is associated predominantly with Poland.
+The list is current as of the 98th Academy Awards nominations.
 There were fifteen Academy Awards given to Polish filmmakers for their work, including one Honorary Academy Award, one Irving G. Thalberg Memorial Award, and one Jean Hersholt Humanitarian Award.
 The cinematographer Janusz Kamiński is the most awarded Polish filmmaker.
 The director Roman Polański won an Oscar and was nominated four more times (additionally, Knife in the Water, a film directed and written by him, was also nominated).
-There were thirteen Polish pictures nominated for Best Foreign Language Film.
+Thirteen Polish pictures have been nominated for Best Foreign Language Film and one has won.